Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 4. SOUTH DISTRICT

-The South district includes communities such as Evergreen, bordering the vast Fish Creek Provincial Park; Somerset, known for its LRT access; Shawnessy, offering convenient shopping and schools; Silverado, a modern neighborhood with new developments; and Bridlewood, offering affordability and green spaces.
-If you are drawn to Calgary's South view
+The South district includes communities such as Evergreen, bordering the vast Fish Creek Provincial Park; Somerset, known for its LRT access; Shawnessy, offering convenient shopping and schools; Silverado, a modern neighborhood with new developments; and Lake Bonavista, Calgary's original lake community.

 5. SOUTHEAST DISTRICT

-In the Southeast, communities like Mahogany and Auburn Bay are popular for their lakeside living; McKenzie Towne offers a quaint village feel; Cranston provides scenic views along the Bow River; and New Brighton is known for its family-oriented vibe and parks.
+In the Southeast, communities like Mahogany and Auburn Bay are popular for their lakeside living; McKenzie Towne offers a quaint village feel; Cranston provides scenic views along the Bow River; and Seton is known for its new homes and amenities.

 6. NORTH DISTRICT

-The North district features family-friendly communities like Panorama Hills, with extensive green spaces; Evanston, known for its quiet suburban feel; Country Hills, offering convenient shopping options; Beddington Heights, with established homes and parks; and Harvest Hills, providing easy access to major roadways.
+The North district features family-friendly communities like Panorama Hills, with extensive green spaces; Evanston, known for its quiet suburban feel; Country Hills, offering convenient shopping options; and Livingston, with new built homes and easy access to major roadways.

 7. NORTHEAST DISTRICT